-All regular employees, working a minimum schedule of fifteen (15) hours per week, may enrol in the School District Dental Plan.
-The Employer shall pay one hundred percent (100%) of the regular premium.
-Benefits of this plan currently provides one hundred percent (100%) coverage under Plan A and fifty percent (50%) under Plan B, and fifty percent (50%) for orthodontic care for dependent children (to a lifetime maximum of two thousand five hundred dollars [\$2,500].
-Effective March 1, 2000, the amount will be three thousand five hundred dollars [\$3,500]).
-A change in carriers shall not be made without sixty (60) days' notice and consultation with the Union.
+All regular employees, working a minimum schedule of 15 hours per week, may enrol in the School District Dental Plan.
+The Employer shall pay 100% of the regular premium.
+Benefits of this plan currently provides 100% coverage under Plan A and 50% under Plan B, and 50% for orthodontic care for dependent children (to a lifetime maximum of \$2,500.
+Effective March 1, 2000, the amount will be \$3,500).
+A change in carriers shall not be made without 60 days' notice and consultation with the Union.